saeedalam/Rust-Universe/Chapter-5-Control-Flow-in-Rust.md

 ### Expressions in Function Returns

+Expressions are particularly useful when returning values from functions:

 ```rust
 // This function returns the value of the final expression
 fn expression_return() -> i32 {